SEO for photographers

 how to make your site relevant to google

-Find a blog which is in your style and contact them about doing a shoot, or posting one of your shoots.
-In the UK wedding industry, blogs like “rock my wedding” and “love my dress” are at the top of their game here, but there are many other smaller ones you can try too.
+Gaining linksGetting links into your site is actually not easy, and it’s further complicated by Google knowing which ones are worth having a which ones aren’t.
+In the photography world, the best links you can get easily would be from the major wedding blogs.
+Find a blog which is in your style and contact them about doing a shoot, or posting one of your weddings.
+In the UK wedding industry, blogs like “rock my wedding” and “love my dress” are at the top of their game here, but there are hundreds of other smaller ones you can try too.